 How much does registration cost?

-Registration fees are varied depending on the age of the horse and are priced as follows.
+Registration fees are dependent on the age of the horse and are priced as follows:

 Additional and Optional Services